merclangrat/merclangrat.github.io/pkgsrc-solaris10/index.md

 ## Why Solaris 10?

 I have Sun Ultra 60 and Sun Blade 100, Solaris 11 cannot be installed on them.
-OpenIndiana can, but it needs **zfs** and both of them don't have enough RAM.
+OpenIndiana can, but it needs **zfs**.
+I purchased RAM for the Blade and it now has 1.5G... would be enough?
+I'll give it a try.
+Later.
 There's also another illumos-based system called [Tribblix](https://tribblix.org), it looks nice but I decided to try on the original **Sun Solaris 10 (01/13, the latest one)**.

 I don't have access to original Oracle repositories for patches and updates.
 Then I have the system how it comes from the DVD.